"Your ancestors are always watching."

 From 2013 to 2019, Mammy's has served over 25,000 people via free community events and programs.
 In 2020, Mammy's transitioned from a sole proprietorship to a L.L.C. and the organization's name was changed to Our Mammy's.
 "Our name changed; but, our mission remains the same."
 Gaynell Brady, Owner Educator

-Your support and contributions will enable us to reach under-served communities.
+Your support and contributions will enable us to reach a wider audience.
+Your generous gift will support free or affordable programs for youth and families.